In 2014 we developed a mentoring programme for pupils in years 3, 4, 5 and 6 in partnership with Black Families Education Support Group.

 Primary mentoring applies all our group work and one-to-one mentoring methods, skills and insight, adapted for younger pupils who need support with engagement, confidence, family or other problems.

-Mentors work one-to-one with pupils, beginning in school but extending to activities and experiences beyond.
+Mentors work one-to-one with pupils during school hours, beginning in school but extending to specially arranged activities and experiences beyond.

-Please contact us if you would like more information about this exciting pilot programme and your school becoming involved.
+Please contact us if you would like more information about your school becoming involved.

 He appears to be more engaged in class and he has been displaying a positive attitude towards all areas of his learning.
 I think this is largely due to the impact of the mentoring scheme because it has enabled C to have a positive role model that he sees on a regular basis.
 C’s mentor has been supportive and has offered a lot of advice about his behaviour in class and out of class.